Brayden Sloan, Therapist, East Side Elementary School

-Alli McClennen, Behavioral Specialist, East Side Elementary School
+Alli McClennen, Behavior Specialist, East Side Elementary School

 Alli McClennen is a Behavioral Specialist for L’esprit.
 She has worked with Livingston youth for the last 17 years.
 When she isn’t working, Alli spends time reading, knitting and playing board games with her family.

-I am a Montana native, born and raised in the Bitterroot Valley.
-I received my Bachelor’s degree in Psychology at the University of Montana.
+Leah Brand is a Montana native, born and raised in the Bitterroot Valley.
+She received a Bachelor’s degree in Psychology at the University of Montana.
 (Go Griz!)
-After graduation, I moved to Portland, Oregon.
-I lived and worked in Portland for 10 years and received my Master of Social Work degree from Portland State University.
-During that time, I had the opportunity to work and internship in a variety of areas, including education, homeless services, pediatric oncology and department of corrections.
-After 10 years in the city, I decided it was time to return to my Montana roots.
-I’m very happy to be back under the Big Sky!
-I am thrilled to be a part of the L’esprit team at Sleeping Giant Middle School.
-When I’m not at work I enjoy spending time with my family, knitting, cooking, hiking, skiing and collecting baseball cards.
+After graduation, she moved to Portland, Oregon.
+She lived and worked in Portland for 10 years and received a Master of Social Work degree from Portland State University.
+During that time, she had the opportunity to work and internship in a variety of areas, including education, homeless services, pediatric oncology and department of corrections.
+After 10 years in the city, she decided it was time to return to her Montana roots.
+She is very happy to be back under the Big Sky and is thrilled to be a part of the L’esprit team at Sleeping Giant Middle School.
+When not at work, she enjoys spending time with family, knitting, cooking, hiking, skiing and collecting baseball cards.

 Courtney Skeahan, Therapist, Sleeping Giant Middle School